1. What is the SFU Burnaby 2065 Campus Master Plan project?

 - how to create spaces that support the actions in SFU’s Walk This Path With Us report

-The new SFU Burnaby 2065 Campus Master Plan will be a ‘living document’ designed to be flexible to meet the needs of future demographics and respond to changing priorities and opportunities as they emerge.
+While the new SFU Burnaby 2065 Campus Master Plan is now complete, it will be a ‘living document’ designed to be flexible to meet the needs of future demographics and respond to changing priorities and opportunities as they emerge.
 It will inform priorities of the Five-Year Capital Plan and may form the basis of an update to the SFU Official Community Plan, if required by the City of Burnaby.

 5. What did the planning process involve?

-Planning started in early 2018 and has followed a six-phase process leading up to the completion of the new SFU Burnaby 2065 Campus Master Plan, targeted for the end of 2019.
+Planning started in early 2018 and followed a six-phase process leading up to the completion of the new SFU Burnaby 2065 Campus Master Plan in early 2020.

-6. Who is leading the SFU Burnaby 2065 Campus Master Plan process?
+6. Who led the SFU Burnaby 2065 Campus Master Plan process?
+Who is leading implementation of the Plan?

 The planning process was managed by SFU Campus Planning and Development and led by Urban Strategies Inc., one of North America’s leading campus planning consultants.